SchneiderKarl/HCX_V2_EXERCISES/DataIntegration.md

 ## Compare virtualized and replicated table data

-1. Open the SQL console and paste the following code into it and run it
+1. Go back to the SQL console and paste the following code into it and run it

    ```sql
    SELECT * FROM "hcx.db.DataIntegration::RT_CUSTOMERS";